plaid/pattern-account-funding/README.md

 #### Using Dwolla sandbox as a test case

-To test transferring of funds with a Plaid Partner, this sample app uses Dwolla sandbox.
-Please follow these steps:
+This sample app uses Dwolla sandbox to demonstrate the transferring of funds with a Plaid partner.
+To test out the Dwolla sandbox flow, follow these steps:

 1. Go to your [Plaid developer dashboard team settings/integrations page](https://dashboard.plaid.com/team/integrations).
 Scroll down to Dwolla and click on the "enable" button.